dmparrishphd/tRivia/Files/3/4/0/inst/extdata/read.csv.array.md

 `norownames`, `nonames`, `row.names`, and `.names`).
 A future version of `csvcsv` might be less strict.

+The first column of `nocell` shold have row names.
+The second column of `nocell` should have (column) names.

 ### readRownames, readHeaderNoRownames, readTable

 `readRownames`, `readHeaderNoRownames`, and `readTable` are